Bad3r/git-auto/Readme.md

 ```

 Default behaviour:
-- The script will exit if there is already another instance of it running, use `-a` to bypass this.
+- The script will exit if there is already another instance is running, use `-a` to bypass this.
 - If it is interrupted before the next commit/push interval, the current changes will not be committed/pushed.
 Use `-e` to always make a final commit/push upon exit.

 More samples: